cxli233/FriendsDontLetFriends/README.md

 Data from: [Matand et al., 2020, BMC Plant Biology](https://link.springer.com/article/10.1186/s12870-020-2243-7)

 Bar plot meadows are common because multi-factorial experiments are common.
-However, bar plot meadows are poorly designed for its purpose.
+However, a bar plot meadow is poorly designed for its purpose.
 To communicate results of a multi-factorial experiment, it requires thoughtful designs regarding grouping/faceting by factors of interest.

 In this example, I focus on comparing the effect of `Treatment` & `Explant` on `Response` at the level of each `Variety`.